zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 Only "inflated" isn't the right word.
 The distinguishing character flaw of Ayn Rand villains is their _fragile_ egos.
 When you live second-hand through the perceptions of others,

 [TODO:
- * I found it super striking that "Killing Socrates" mentions—
- * because I independently made the same comparison to Ayn Rand: https://www.greaterwrong.com/posts/vfjptEJ2oahLqRyZz/justice-cherryl
- * "inflated egos" isn't the write description: it's _fragile_ egos; souls that need to be seen and affirmed by others
+ * souls that need to be seen and affirmed by others
  * https://www.greaterwrong.com/posts/yepKvM5rsvbpix75G/you-don-t-exist-duncan
  * You can't imagine Howard Roark complaining about "siphoning status without making a corresponding contribution"
  * If you had the choice, wouldn't you prefer not to be fragile?
-]

-### Strawmanning _vs_.
-Motte-and-Bailey Failure Modes

-[TODO: Strawmanning vs. Motte-and-Bailey
- * Meletus is very worried about strawmanning and complains that I'm good at spreading my misinterpretations onto others
- * I'm very worried about motte-and-baileying: you publish words, and then selectively reinterpret them depending on who you're talking to
 ]